gaih/introduction-to-deep-learning/README.md

 **Theory:**
 - Convolutional Neural Networks

-**Project:**
-- Image Classification using CNN
+**Project:** Image Classification using CNN

 ## Module 5
 **Theory:**
 - Recurrent Neural Networks

-**Project:**
-- Text Classification using RNN
+**Project:** Text Classification using RNN

 ## Epilogue:
-- Practical Use Of What Has Been Learned,
+- Practical Use Of What Has Been Learned
-- Further Projects,
+- Further Projects
 - What’s Next